Curiously Reoccurring Things

 The CRCP is a large scale communications pattern found in the architectural fabric of many distributed applications.
 In the CRCP, frontend components communicate with the backend using RESTful service interfaces, synchronous backend activities are performed using RPC, and the Core of the backend communicates asynchronously over a messaging fabric.
 Something like this:

-Each communications technology offers the perfect blend of features and function for the subsystem in which it is found.
+Each communications technology offers the perfect blend of features and functions for the subsystem in which it is found.
 We’ll examine each in turn, working our way from the outside in.

 The RESTful Outside

 Like perhaps most modern systems, the “outside” part of a CRCP system operates over the Internet and makes use of the REST architectural pattern.
 RESTful APIs extract maximum value from the underlying and ubiquitous HTTP protocol.
-They GET free use of browser and proxy caches all over the world, graciously paid for by the users not the API developers.
-HTTP also provides RESTful services with clean separation between platform level directives (headers) and application level communications (verbs, IRIs, status and bodies).
-Drop in HTTP/2 and the whole thing goes a lot faster at no extra charge (technical or otherwise).
+They GET free use of browser and proxy caches all over the world, graciously paid for by the users, not the API developers.
+HTTP also provides RESTful services with a clean separation between platform level directives (headers) and application-level communications (verbs, IRIs, status, and bodies).
+Drop-in HTTP/2 and the whole thing goes a lot faster at no extra charge (technical or otherwise).
 Authentication schemes, powerful HTTP aware gateways, native browser functionality, the list of RESTful benefits goes on.
 If you want to leverage the global infrastructure of the Web, there’s likely no better choice than REST for your API.